Petition

 A petition is a request to do something, most commonly addressed to a government official or public entity.
 Petitions to a deity are a form of prayer called supplication.

-In the colloquial sense, a petition is a document addressed to some official and signed by numerous individuals.
+In the colloquial sense, a petition is a document addressed to an official and signed by numerous individuals.
 A petition may be oral rather than written, or may be transmitted via the Internet.

 Legal

 Petition can also be the title of a legal pleading that initiates a legal case.
 The initial pleading in a civil lawsuit that seeks only money (damages) might be called (in most U.S. courts) a complaint.
 An initial pleading in a lawsuit that seeks non-monetary or "equitable" relief, such as a request for a writ of mandamus or habeas corpus, custody of a child, or probate of a will, is instead called a petition.

 Act on petition is a "summary process" used in probate, ecclesiastical and divorce cases, designed to handle matters which are too complex for simple motion.
 The parties in a case exchange pleadings until a cause for a hearing is settled.
 Black's Law Dictionary specifies it as an obsolete method used in admiralty cases.
 In the United States, the "act on petition" has been used in maritime cases.